giuliandecarlo/Python-learning-exercises/README.md

 # Python-learning-exercises
 Series of exercises to learn Python.

-The list of exercises can be found in the readme file.
+# List of exercises
+-Password manager